Getting started with Amazon GameLift - Amazon GameLift

 Custom game server example

-• Creating a fleet to run the game server.
+• Create a fleet to run the game server build.

-After these steps, you can start up multiple game clients and play the game to generate hosting data.
-Then, you can explore the Amazon GameLift console to view your hosting resources, track metrics, and experiment with ways to scale hosting capacity.
+Start up multiple game clients and play the game to generate hosting data.
+Use the Amazon GameLift console to view hosting resources, track metrics, and explore options for scaling the fleet's hosting capacity.

 The source code includes the following parts: